Aeraphe/xvba-cli/Readme.md

 ## Command Line Interface for XVBA VSCode extension (Under Construction)

-- This package provides a way to add VBA packages in Excel with XVBA VSCode extension
+- This package provides a way to instal VBA packages in Excel with XVBA VSCode extension

-- Add third packages to your project with command line interface
+- Install packages to your project with command line interface
 - <b>Create/Build</b> a a VBA package and publish on XVBA repository

 ## Install